 Provide an overview about the run-off/movement of non-life claims portfolios, in terms of both claims paid (split by different type of claims) and RBNS claims (as defined in S.19.01).

-This template must be filled for each Line of Business (12 LoB in total) with regards to gross and the direct business (i.e. undertakings are exempted to report the accepted – proportional and non-proportional – business); in case of RBNS denominated in different currencies, it is required to report only the total in the reporting currency.
+This template must be filled for each Line of Business (12 LoB in total) with regards to gross direct business (i.e. undertakings are exempted to report the accepted – proportional and non-proportional – business); in case of RBNS denominated in different currencies, it is required to report only the total in the reporting currency.

-This template is important both for assessing technical provisions (in order to have further information on the follow-up of claims), and for other general supervisory purposes (e.g. asses P&L stemming from the movements of the claims outstanding) and calculate different ratio (Loss ratio, average cost of claims, speed in the settlement of claims, etc.).

 With regard to the number of claims to be reported, undertakings will use their specific definition or, if available, specification existing at national level (for instance requirement laid down by the National Supervisory Authority).

-Information on historical data is not required but might be filled in a best effort basis.
-For the first reporting year only first year need to be reported.
-In the following years, for each year, information on one additional year shall be submitted up to the limit of 14 years.
+However, each claim should be reported once.
+If any claim is closed and reopened during the year, it should not be reported in the column “Reopen Claims during the year” but it should be reported in relevant column regarding “Open Claims at the beginning of the year” or “Claims reported during the year”.

-Undertakings are required to report data on accident year or underwriting year basis, according to the convention eventually (if any) required at national level by the National Supervisory Authority responsible for the supervision.
-If no national convention then the undertaking may use accident or underwriting year according to hoe they manage each line of business.
-This shall be applied consistently over time.
+Undertakings are required to report data on accident year or underwriting year basis, in accordance with any requirements of the National Supervisory Authority.
+If the National Supervisory Authority has not stipulated which to use then the undertaking may use accident or underwriting year according to how they manage each line of business provided that they use the same year consistently, year on year.

 As per the number of years to be reported, the same reporting requirement introduced in S.19.01 applies.